quicwg/base-drafts/draft-ietf-quic-recovery.md

 greater than the largest received packet number.
 A receiver MAY immediately ack subsequent packets after first receiving a packet out of order.
-A receiver SHOULD NOT send an immediate ACK any time there is a gap in the ACK frame being sent, because that will cause it to send an ACK for every packet for at least an RTT after a single packet loss.
+A receiver SHOULD NOT send an immediate ACK any time there is a gap in the ACK frame being sent, because that will cause it to send an ACK in response to every packet for at least an RTT after a single packet loss.

 Similarly, packets marked with the ECN Congestion Experienced (CE) codepoint in the IP header SHOULD be acknowledged immediately, to reduce the peer's response